cardstack/cardstack/README.md

 `--debug-brk` doesn't seem to work due to V8 Proxy bugs, so you may need to manually insert `debugger` statements to get the program to wait for you.

 You can also just use the VM as a container for elasticsearch.
-It's configured to expose the elasticsearch post directly to the host machine.
+It's configured to expose the elasticsearch port directly to the host machine.